pesukone/gradu/README.md

 ## Instructions for the students

-#### STEP 0 - Clone the thesis template
+#### STEP 0 - Copy the thesis template for yourself

 One template for all theses:
 https://version.helsinki.fi/cs/thesis-template
-You can also download this as a ZIP-file from the download-button.
+You can download this template as a ZIP-file from the download-button.
+You can also clone this template from the clone-button, as you would any Git-repository.
+Either way, copy the whole repository for yourself.

 #### STEP 1 - BSc or MSc thesis?
 1) Select whether your are writing BSc (tkt for new, tktl for old) or MSc (csm for new, cs for old, dsm data science) thesis